Tanneguydv/poccad/README.md

 # poccad
 poccad is a Python parametric CAD application using pyqt5 and keeping original pythonocc scripts syntax.

 The idea is modeling in an user friendly framework with a didactic way to learn and use pythonocc.
-You can edit your code and render your file on the same UI, use any of the pythonocc-core method as long as you import them, export your project as `.py` files or 3d exchange format such as `.stp`, .`iges` or `.stl`.
+You can edit your code and render your file on the same UI, use any of the pythonocc-core method that are not yet implement as long as you import them, export your project as `.py` files or 3d exchange format such as `.stp`, .`iges` or `.stl`.

 Example of use :
 - Modeling part and export